charlesm93/charlesm93.github.io/_pages/teaching.md

 author_profile: yes
 ---

 Statistics is the backbone of experimental and observational science, and as such it appears in most quantitative fields; it also give us many tools to understand machine learning.
-With colleagues, I try to distill important concepts, and develop pedagogically sound papers, software and courses.
+With some great colleagues, I try to distill important concepts, and develop pedagogically sound papers, software and courses.
-Currently I'm writing chapters for the upcoming textbook _Bayesian Workflow_; an early outline of this work exists as a [preprint](https://arxiv.org/abs/2011.01808).

 I have now several times taught 1 -- 3 days workshops on modeling and data analysis.
-My courses cover fundamental concepts in Bayesian statistics and some of the motivating theory, demonstrations on scientific examples, discussions of the "under-the-hood" algorithms that support statistical software, and hands-on coding exercises.
+My courses cover fundamental concepts in Bayesian modeling and some of the motivating theory, demonstrations on scientific examples, discussions of the "under-the-hood" algorithms that support statistical software, and hands-on coding exercises.
 Here's a [testimony](https://statmodeling.stat.columbia.edu/2020/08/19/i-just-wanted-to-say-that-for-the-first-time-in-three-4-years-of-efforts-i-have-a-way-to-estimate-my-model/) on a workshop I gave in 2020 at McGill University in Montreal.
 I quite enjoy teaching workshops on [Stan](https://mc-stan.org/) and [Torsten](https://github.com/metrumresearchgroup/Torsten).
 If you're interested in such a course, feel free to contact me!